We think that police officers should have the necessary and appropriate kit and equipment to do their jobs, and this includes spit and bite guards.

 Lincolnshire Police and Crime Commissioner Marc Jones tried one on and said: "I spent 15 minutes in a spit guard to see what it felt like; can't say I minded it too much.
 The other option of course is not to spit at police officers."

 The use of spit and bite guards was approved by the Association of Chief Police Officers (now the National Police Chiefs' Council) in 2007 by virtue of their inclusion within the National Personal Safety Manual.
-The Centre for Public Safety is also in support of spit and bite guards, 'a protective and preventative measure that is overdue'.

 What is being done to make spit and bite guards more available to officers?